-Join Kevin Skoglund for an in-depth discussion in this video Source code managers, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Source code managers, part of Programming Foundations: Web Security (2014).

 - Let's talk about how to work with source code managers…and to do it in a secure way.…Source code managers are often abbreviated SCM.…And it's part of a larger set of software…called version control systems, or VCS.…And it's because what a source code manager does is…allows us to manage the versions…of our software as we change it.…So it manages our code changes…by placing those changes in a secure data repository.…We call these changes revisions to our software.…And those revisions that we make…can be compared, restored, merged,…and even shared among a team of collaborators.…